Bringing hidden history to life

 “A deeply moving and funny animation of these inspiring women’s stories” – audience member

 This is a lively conversation in costume, telling the true story of two women who contributed to the struggle for women’s rights in the 19th century, helping to pave the way for the Suffragettes.
 Frances Power Cobbe (b.1822) was Irish, a journalist, political activist and theologist.
 Mary Charlotte Lloyd (b.1819) was a Welsh sculptor from Corwen.
 Frances and Mary were partners for many years.
 They met in Italy where Mary was studying with the world-famous Welsh sculptor, John Gibson of Conwy.
 This presentation explores their partnership and conversations they had between themselves and their friends about their lives and passions.

+Presented by Queer Tales from Wales.
 Performers: Helen Sandler & Jane Hoy.
 Written and researched by Jane Hoy.

 Queer Shorts Selection

 Especially devised for L Fest 2019: thrilling stories about real-life characters, with a touch of fantasy thrown in

 A Moral Amazon Amy Dillwyn was a cigar-smoking industrialist in Swansea in the late 19th century.
 She also wrote novels – inspired by her dear friend Olive, whom she met in a castle.

 Presented by Queer Tales from Wales.
 Written and narrated by Jane Hoy, with Helen Sandler as Amy.

 Note: A Moral Amazon has been expanded into a stand-alone performance, which works well either onstage or – complete with stick puppets – online.